An Introduction to Mortgages

 A mortgage is a loan that you take out to buy a property.

-Most run for 25 years but can be shorter or longer.
-The money you borrow is called the capital and the lender charges you interest on it until it is repaid.
 The loan is ‘secured’ against the value of your home until it’s paid off.
 If you can’t keep up your repayments the lender can repossess your home and sell it so they get their money back.

 When it comes to monthly repayments, these can be interest and capital, referred to as a repayment mortgage, or just interest, referred to as an interest-only mortgage.
 With a repayment mortgage you make one payment each month to your lender, part of which goes towards paying off the interest and part goes towards repaying the capital borrowed.
 At the end of the term of the mortgage, as long as you have kept up repayments, your mortgage is paid off.